Marc Mac

 Mark Anthony Clair, known as Marc Mac, is a British DJ, broadcaster, producer, promoter and label owner in the UK dance music scene who was influential in shaping dance music of the 1990s.
 Mac has been instrumental in a number of genres including breakbeat hardcore, jungle, drum and bass, downtempo, broken beat and nu jazz.
 He is one half of the group 4hero, founded in partnership with collaborator Dego (Dennis McFarlane), and a co-founder of Reinforced Records.
-Mac's other solo projects include The Visioneers (jazz/hip-hop), Nu Era (techno), and Nature's Plan (Afro-Latin).
+Mac's other solo projects include The Visioneers (jazz/hip-hop), Manix (breakbeat hardcore), Nu Era (techno), and Nature's Plan (Afro-Latin).

 Early life

 Marc Mac was born and raised in London and attended school in Harlesden.
 His family emigrated to England from Jamaica and are part of the Windrush generation Caribbean-British legacy.
 His parents were active in the community creating programming to support and advocate for local youth and their families.
 His family was instrumental in founding the Black Parents Movement and Black Cultural Archives in collaboration with other community members.

-Among the works Mac and his siblings grew up listening to were those by Bob Marley, Johnny Clarke, Two Sevens Clash, Elvis Presley, Elton John, and the gospel records of Jim Reeves; while visiting family in the United States, he would listen to underground music from Detroit and Chicago, the early hip-hop of New York City and works by Big Daddy Kane, and works by Roxanne Shanté, Public Enemy, Zulu Nation, and the label Cold Chillin.
+Among the works Mac and his siblings grew up listening to were those by Bob Marley, Johnny Clarke, Two Sevens Clash, Elvis Presley, Elton John, and the gospel records of Jim Reeves; while visiting family in the United States, he would listen to underground music from Detroit and Chicago, the early hip-hop of New York City and music by Big Daddy Kane, Roxanne Shanté, Public Enemy, Zulu Nation, and the label Cold Chillin.

-Because we're living in a country where – people don't like to say it – there is institutional racism.
-When we signed to a major label, when you're going global, it's going to be harder for us, with our faces on the cover of magazines.
-We always wanted to be faceless because we had that knowledge.
-All the early records on Reinforced were faceless; people didn't know we were Black until we turned up at the rave.
-We're driving through parts of England and people are maybe seeing Black people for the first time.
-We were always aware that showing our face might be problematic.
-That's how it was – it's not like we've gone past it, we're having similar problems but in a different way.